Creative Allies

-Creative Allies is a digital marketing and media company based in Raleigh, NC known for its celebrity focused crowdsourced design campaigns.
-The company gives artists from all over the world an opportunity to create original artwork for the coolest global sports and entertainment brands around.
+Creative Allies is a digital marketing and media company based in Raleigh, NC, known for its celebrity-focused, crowdsourced design campaigns.
+The company provides artists worldwide the opportunity to create original artwork for major sports and entertainment brands.

 History

 Creative Allies was founded in 2009 by entrepreneurs Sean O'Connell and Greg Lucas.
 Seeing a need for emerging musicians to have high-quality designs for tour merchandise, the pair created both a platform and an online community to fill this gap.
 The process of crowdsourced design allowed artists to interact with their favorite musicians while providing musicians a low cost way to generate amazing art.

 Over the years, the community of artists continued to grow as well as the brand recognition of Creative Allies.
 The company touts a roster of the biggest celebrity names in the music industry.
 Creative Allies took the same approach they used to become successful in the music industry, and expanded the business to serve consumer brands as well as sports properties.

 The original founders and leaders such as Kevin Carroll and Donald Thompson have since moved on to other endeavors.
 In 2018, the board promoted Amie Thompson, its former Director of Operations, to the role of President & CEO of the company.